 For Samsung, the widely anticipated 4G roll-out has delivered a mixed result.

 "The roll-out of 4G helped both Samsung and Apple initially, but the operator and regulatory body's ... policies had recently been unfavorable towards Samsung as the 3G demand and subsidy dropped," said Counterpoint's Kang.
 "Samsung had been selling quite a lot of volume of 3G phones to Chinese operators but that demand dropped sharply.
-The recent pro-4G policies that penalised 3G vendors ... was not favourable to Samsung."
+The recent pro-4G policies that penalized 3G vendors ... was not favorable to Samsung."

 Samsung said earlier this month its China sales were hurt by price competition in the low- to mid-tier sectors as well as tepid sales of 3G devices, as buyers wait to buy high-end 4G phones.

 IPHONE 6 DUE

 As China Mobile expands services and smaller rivals China Unicom <0762.HK> and China Telecom <0728.HK> prepare to launch their preferred competing 4G technology, handset makers are bracing for more surprises - with new product plans including Apple's widely expected bigger-screen iPhone.